Semantic Relevance of Keywords

 Prelude – What is a Keyword?

-Usually, a term or a phrase is selected to be associated with a page so that the page may rank for that term or phrase in search results.
+Usually, a term or a phrase is selected to get associated with a page so that the page may rank for that term or phrase in search results.
 That is known as selecting a keyword for a page.

 Domain Terms as Keywords

 There are other times when you may add words or phrases to a page to get it to rank for a selected keyword term or phrase.
 For instance, in the case of context vectors, domain terms (as in knowledge domains) that can help identify the meaning behind a keyword term or phrase chosen for a page can help the search engine understand which meaning is being indexed.
-For example, when a page is optimized for the term “horse” and domain terms such as “stirrups,” or “saddle,” or “thoroughbred,” are added to the page, the right meaning for that keyword can be returned by the search engine.
+For example, when a page is optimized for the term “horse” and domain terms such as “stirrups,” or “saddle,” or “thoroughbred,” are added to the page, the right meaning for that keyword can get returned by the search engine.

 Frequently Co-Occurring Complete and Meaningful Phrases in Phrase-Based Indexing

-In Phrase-based Indexing, a keyword may be selected for a page, and Phrases that are frequently -co-occurring on other pages that rank highly for the same phrase may be added to that page.
+In Phrase-based Indexing, a keyword may get selected for a page, and Phrases that are frequently -co-occurring on other pages that rank highly for the same phrase may be added to that page.
 Google has Indexed these frequently co-occurring complete and meaningful phrases in a posting list according to one of the many Phrase-based indexing patents.
 I wrote about this approach to an inverted index of phrases in this post on phrase-based indexing: Are You Using Google Phrase-Based Indexing?, which covers the patent: Index server architecture using tiered and sharded phrase posting lists.

 LSI Keywords

 Unfortunately, some SEO tool makers and SEO writers have written about something called “LSI Keywords” without showing that LSI (Latent Semantic Indexing) was used to generate those keywords.
 Even worse, there is a lack of proof that adding LSI Keywords to a page can help that page rank for a specific term.
-Also sadly, people who have written about LSI Keywords appear too be making up what LSI Keywords actually are, pointing in many cases to tools such as suggestions from Google Keyword planner, highlighted words in search results, and Google query refinements as “LSI Keywords.”
-Those sources do not claim to be “LSI Keywords” and provide no examples of them being used in helping a page to rank for other keywords.
+Also sadly, people who have written about LSI Keywords appear to make up what LSI Keywords actually are, pointing in many cases to tools such as suggestions from Google Keyword planner, highlighted words in search results, and Google query refinements as “LSI Keywords.”
+Those sources claim they are “LSI Keywords” and provide no examples of them being used in helping a page to rank for other keywords.

 Google has warned people against “keyword stuffing,” where people repeat the same keyword over and over on a page and “stuff” the page with that keyword.
 At some point, Google may look with disdain at when pages are heavily stuffed with something like random semantically and relevance-related keywords intended to get a page to rank for another keyword.
 Since we have not seen any official words from Google on LSI Keywords, except that they do not exist, it is difficult to predict how Google will react to their use or overuse.